-Tax Guide for Self-Employed Personal Trainers
+Tax Guide for Self-Employed Personal Trainers in the UK

 What expenses can a self-employed personal trainer claim?
 Gym rent, equipment, CPD courses, insurance — with a worked tax calculation example for UK PTs.